lancercat/OSOCR/README.md

 ## About
 This is the code repo of a currently under reviewing paper.
+After it gets accepted somewhere, we will release the training code and make a manual coverining training, evaluation, and how to modify it to your liking.

 And feel free to contact me(lasercat@gmx.us) should you encounter any problems using the code.